 About ten years ago, a college acquaintance told me that God had given her a vision about me.
-She said that a balance appeared above my head with burdens on either side and that I held up the weight of both like a fulcrum in the center.
+She said that a balance appeared above my head with weights on either side and that I balanced both of them like a fulcrum in the center.
 She said that the Lord had called me to live in the in-between.

 It honestly didn’t mean much to me at the time.
 I didn’t know her very well, and she didn’t know me, and the image of a “balance” didn’t ring true to me at all.
 I politely thanked her for sharing and then quickly forgot about the whole encounter.
 I never thought about it again until recently.